sarioz/Springboard/README.md

 # Springboard

-If you came here for my Capstone Project, click [here](https://github.com/sarioz/Springboard/tree/main/Capstone-Project).
+My Capstone Project is [here](https://github.com/sarioz/Springboard/tree/main/Capstone-Project).

-If you came to look at my various Jupyter notebooks, please view them using https://nbviewer.jupyter.org.
+I recommend viewing miniprojects, many of which have Jupyter notebooks, using https://nbviewer.jupyter.org.
-You may also wish to view this entire repo at https://nbviewer.jupyter.org/github/sarioz/Springboard/.
+You could also view this entire repo at https://nbviewer.jupyter.org/github/sarioz/Springboard/.